wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 Installing the Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Run the following command to install the Wazuh dashboard.
+Run the following commands to install the Wazuh dashboard.

     .. tabs::